hemzaz/nvidia-acceleration-on-ubuntu/README.md

 Verify enabled, necessary for the NVIDIA-NVDEC enabled driver to work. media.rdd-ffmpeg.enabled                       true media.rdd-process.enabled                      true

-Enable AV1 for Intel graphics supporting AV1 decoding and NVIDIA 3000+ series using proprietary driver v510+ and NVDEC-enabled VA-API driver v0.0.5+.
-Ensure the above ffvpx setting is enabled for hardware acceleration to work.
-Disable if AV1 content does not appear to be hardware-accelerated. media.av1.enabled                              true

 Enable FFMPEG VA-API decoding support for WebRTC on Linux. media.navigator.mediadatadecoder_vpx_enabled   true